 - Second, to be easy-to-use.
 No courses or month-long training is required.
 All of your data lives on a single screen that's easy to understand and quick to use.

 Why is Fathom a better GA4 alternative?

 We're biased here, but we built Fathom to be a Google Analytics alternative that's easy to use and privacy-focused.
-Here are just a handful of reasons why Fathom Analytics is better than either version of Google Analytics:
+You can even try GA4 for yourself, see how complicated and time-consuming it is, then import your GA4 data into Fathom too.
+Here are just a handful of reasons why Fathom Analytics is better than either version of Google Analytics.